incrediblesound/configurable-form/README.md

 import { Form } from 'configurable-form'
 import { connect } from 'react-redux'

-/* This simple JSON configuration can be fetched from the server.
+/* This JSON configuration can be fetched from the server.
    The form creates a grid where the inner arrays are rows and each object represents a column and a component.
 */
 const config = [